osquery/foundation/docs/office-hours/20191126_meeting_notes.md

   - windows tables often need love, and optimization
   - batching writes to the database in evented tables
   - There's good-first-issue work around doing column optimizations (plumbing work)
-  - The windows_event table's `data` column is parsed by some hand tooled xml.
-Moving to ramidxml would be a big win. https://github.com/osquery/osquery/issues/6083
+  - The `windows_events` table's `data` column is parsed by some hand tooled xml.
+Moving to ramidxml may be a big win. https://github.com/osquery/osquery/issues/6083

 I think we're settling on a windows focus

 ## Automatic packages (through CI)

-We really want this not to be a manual thing that Teddy does.
+We really want this NOT to be a manual thing that Teddy does.
 What are the current blockers?
 Anything side from doing the work?
 Any decision points to be discussed?

 CI can already build the packages, but they're not uploaded anywhere.
 Whether it's worth doing this without signing id debatable.